Search

 A good business plan directs you through each stage of starting and managing your business.
 You’ll use your business plan as a roadmap on how to structure, run, and grow your new business.
 It’s a way to think through the key elements of your business and give you a good perspective.

 Business plans can help you get funding or bring on new business partners.
 Investors want to feel confident they’ll see a return on their investment.
-Your business plan is the tool you’ll use to convince people that working with you — or investing in your company — is a smart choice.
+Your business plan is the tool you’ll use to

 Pick a business plan format that works for you

+There’s no right or wrong way to write a business plan.
+What’s important is that your plan meets your needs.
+Most business plans fall into one of two common categories: traditional or lean startup.
+Traditional business plans are more common, use a standard structure, and encourage you to go into detail in each section.
+They tend to require more work upfront and can be dozens of pages long.
 Lean startup business plans are less common but still use a standard structure.
 They focus on summarizing only the most important points of the key elements of your plan.
 They can take as little as one hour to make and are typically only one page.

 This type of plan is very detailed, takes more time to write, and is comprehensive.
 Developers, Landlord, Lenders and investors commonly request this plan.